Microflash/rehype-starry-night/README.md

 ![Syntax Highlighting configure aliases](./samples/sample-10.png)

-### Example: custom header extension
+### Example: Codeblock rendered using custom header plugin

 Suppose you want to add a copy to clipboard button in the header.
-You can do so by adding a custom header extension.
+You can do so by adding a custom header plugin.

 Say we have the following file `example.md`: